Chart Color Schemes

 Nhulunbuy's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results throughout Nhulunbuy, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is approximately 56% of the total population (around 2,139 people), compared to 51.5% in the rest of the Northern Territory.
+Health outcomes data shows exceptional results in Nhulunbuy, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is high at approximately 56% of the total population (around 2,139 people), compared to 51.5% in the rest of NT.

-Asthma and mental health issues are the most prevalent medical conditions, affecting 5.8% and 5.3% of residents respectively.
-Approximately 83.3% of residents report being completely free from medical ailments, compared to 82.9% in the rest of the NT.
-As of 2021, around 5.1% of residents are aged 65 and over (194 people).
-Health outcomes among seniors align with those of the general population.
+Asthma and mental health issues are the most common medical conditions, affecting 5.8 and 5.3% of residents respectively.
+A majority, 83.3%, report being completely free of medical ailments, similar to the 82.9% reported across the rest of NT.
+The area has a senior population (65 years and over) comprising 5.1% of residents (around 194 people).
+Health outcomes among seniors are notably strong and align with those of the general population.

 Frequently Asked Questions - Health